UnlyEd/GraphCMS-cache-boilerplate/README.md

 ## Advanced notions

 ### Multi customer instances
-This service also support the deployment and management of multiple redis caches - one per customer.
+This service also support the deployment and management of multiple redis caches - one per customer (AKA "an instance").

 Basically, it allow to spawn multiple Cache services, with each its own Redis connection and own GraphCMS/GraphQL connection.
-_You could also re-use credentials and token to re-use the same redis connection for several customers, although it's not what we recommend, it's up to you._
+_You could also re-use credentials and token to re-use the same redis connection for several instances, although it's not what we recommend, it's up to you._

 Therefore, each instance is completely separated from others, with its own redis cache, its own Lambda and own API Gateway.
 It not more expensive either (_assuming you're using a free RedisLabs plan and thus ignoring Redis's costs_), since the AWS infrastructure is on-demand it'd cost the same whether all the load is on one lambda, or separated on multiple lambdas